albedo-engine/swizzler/README.md

 ![](TODO)

-### Swizzling Folder
+### Folder

 Sometimes, you need to process an entire hierarchy.
-Using the [Manual Command](#manual-swizzling) is handy, but can turn especially difficult when you need to find what files should be grouped together.
+Using the [Manual Command](#manual) is handy, but can turn especially difficult when you need to find what files should be grouped together.

 This is why **Swizzler!** comes with a second command: `session`.